vert-x3/vertx-web-site/src/site/blog/posts/vertx3-web-easy-as-pi.md

 One can create simple applications targeting _small_ devices such as Raspberry Pi without having to write much code but still very fast as it is expected from any Vert.x application.

-Lets for example think of making a [realtime cpu load visualization web app](https://github.com/pmlopes/vert-x3-experiments/archive/experiments/rpi-cpuload.zip).
+Let's for example think of making a [realtime cpu load visualization web app](https://github.com/pmlopes/vert-x3-experiments/archive/experiments/rpi-cpuload.zip).
 For this example we need a few things:

 * a [MXBean](http://docs.oracle.com/javase/7/docs/api/java/lang/management/OperatingSystemMXBean.html) to collect CPU load